 Chemotherapy is the use of drugs to help kill cancer cells and shrink the size of the tumor.
 It can be given alone or combined with radiotherapy after surgery.
 Chemotherapy may also be used to reduce symptoms or prolong life in patients with advanced stomach cancer that cannot be operated upon.

 About 1 in 5 stomach cancers has too much of a growth-promoting protein called HER2 on the surface of the cancer cells.
 Tumors with increased levels of HER2 are called HER2-positive.
-A man-made antibody which targets the HER2 protein, given with chemotherapy can help some patients with advanced, HER2-positive stomach cancer live longer than giving chemotherapy alone.
+Trastuzumab (Herceptin®) is a man-made antibody which targets the HER2 protein.
+Giving trastuzumab with chemotherapy can help some patients with advanced, HER2-positive stomach cancer live longer than giving chemotherapy alone.

 How Can We Prevent Gastric Cancer?